Texas Smoke Inhalation Lawyer Helps Fire Victims Who Suffered Smoke Inhalation and Families Who Lost Loved Ones

 A fire also can produce compounds that do damage by interfering with the body's oxygen use at a cellular level.
 Carbon monoxide, hydrogen cyanide, and hydrogen sulfide are all examples of chemicals produced in fires that interfere with the use of oxygen by the cell during the production of energy.
 If either the delivery of oxygen or the use of oxygen is inhibited, cells will die.

-Symptoms and Treatment of Smoke Inhalation
+Smoke Inhalation Lawyers Recognize the Symptoms of Smoke Inhalation

 Smoke inhalation can cause health problems that result in coughing, shortness of breath, hoarseness, headaches, changes in mental status, changes in skin coloration, and passing out.